Richie Ryan (Highlander): Fictional biography

 When an old girlfriend appears with a son she claims is Richie's, the young man decides this is an opportunity for a family at last.
 But after accepting that immortals cannot biologically have children and believing his immortal life is too dangerous to involve others, he turns the two away.
 Later, Richie encounters Mikey Bellows, a mentally challenged immortal with the mind of a child.
 Richie wishes to provide Mikey with a home and family, but multiple incidents prove this is too dangerous.
 Mikey, not understanding his abilities, causes the death of a police officer.
 To protect others, Richie reluctantly takes Mikey away to behead him.
 Realizing the situation, Mikey frees Richie from having to do so by laying his head on train tracks.
 Richie moves to a safe position as Mikey is killed by a train, forced to absorb the man's Quickening energy because of their proximity.

 Soon after this, Richie chances on a young man named Roscza, the same mugger who shot him and Tessa.
 Roscza does not recall this, having done so when he was in the throws of addiction.
 Originally intending to kill the man in revenge, Richie decides to be satisfied that the former criminal and recovering addict now at least knows he took Tessa's life.

 Richie's career is cut short when he is seen seemingly dying, forcing him to leave behind that life and operate clandestinely for a while with Duncan's help.
 Eventually, Richie meets the immortal James Coltec who has regularly used his unique abilities to take the "darkness" out of others.
 Absorbing the energy of yet another evil immortal causes Coltec to suffer a Dark Quickening, a rare phenomenon where an immortal's personality is corrupted and overwhelmed by the evil of the person whose Quickening they just absorbed.
 Forced to fight his old friend, MacLeod kills Coltec but is then himself corrupted by the Dark Quickening, attacking Richie afterward as a result.
 Saved by Joe Dawson, Richie is told to leave town.
 Though MacLeod later recovers his true personality, Richie is traumatized by their encounter and concludes that friendships between immortals are meaningless since in the end there can be only one.
-Determined not to protect himself by increasing his power, Richie spends months challenging other immortals and taking their heads, using the skills Duncan and Charlie taught him.
+Determined to protect himself by increasing his power, Richie spends months challenging other immortals and taking their heads, using the skills Duncan and Charlie taught him.